Riverbend Orchards

 July 17, 2023 – A COBBLER TO REMEMBER

-A friend from our church gathering turned a basket of cherries into a delectable cherry cobbler.
+A friend from our church turned a basket of our tart cherries into a delectable cherry cobbler.
 We have included this recipe for our website visitors and encourage you to give it a try!
-Remember, there’s the extra step of extracting the pits, but according to our friends it was worth the time and effort.
+Remember, there’s the extra step of extracting the pits, but according to our friends it was easily worth the time and effort.

 July 17, 2023 – BEAUTY = KING OF THE HASKAP

 ‘Boreal Beauty’ is the last haskap cultivar to ripen but is definitely worth the wait.
-We’ve often remarked that Beauty’s large berries remind us of blue lego bricks.
+We’ve often remarked that Beauty’s large berries remind us of blue Lego bricks.
+The fruit is also more dense than any other U of SK. haskap cultivar.
 Even better, the taste of ‘Boreal Beauty’ is closer to a blueberry than many of the other haskap cultivars we grow.

 April 17, 2023 – HASKAP INFUSION